Cisco Systems (NASDAQ:CSCO) Issues FY 2024 Earnings Guidance

 Cisco Systems (NASDAQ:CSCO – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.01-$4.08 for the period, compared to the consensus EPS estimate of $4.04.
 The company issued revenue guidance of $57.00 billion-$58.20 billion, compared to the consensus revenue estimate of $58.38 billion.
 Cisco Systems also updated its FY24 guidance to $4.01-4.08 EPS.

-Cisco Systems (NASDAQ:CSCO – Get Free Report) last posted its quarterly earnings data on Wednesday, August 16th.
-The network equipment provider reported $1.14 EPS for the quarter, beating the consensus estimate of $1.06 by $0.08.
-Cisco Systems had a return on equity of 31.66% and a net margin of 20.89%.
-The business had revenue of $15.20 billion for the quarter, compared to the consensus estimate of $15.05 billion.
-During the same quarter in the prior year, the business earned $0.74 earnings per share.
-Cisco Systems’s revenue for the quarter was up 16.0% on a year-over-year basis.
-As a group, equities analysts predict that Cisco Systems will post 3.38 earnings per share for the current year.
+Cisco Systems (NASDAQ:CSCO – Get Free Report) last announced its quarterly earnings data on Wednesday, August 16th.
+The network equipment provider reported $1.14 earnings per share for the quarter, beating analysts’ consensus estimates of $1.06 by $0.08.
+The firm had revenue of $15.20 billion during the quarter, compared to analysts’ expectations of $15.05 billion.
+Cisco Systems had a net margin of 20.89% and a return on equity of 31.66%.
+The business’s quarterly revenue was up 16.0% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.74 earnings per share.
+On average, analysts anticipate that Cisco Systems will post 3.38 earnings per share for the current year.

 Insider Buying and Selling at Cisco Systems

-In other news, EVP Deborah L. Stahlkopf sold 2,142 shares of Cisco Systems stock in a transaction on Friday, May 19th.
+In other Cisco Systems news, CFO Richard Scott Herren sold 2,579 shares of the business’s stock in a transaction on Thursday, June 22nd.
+The shares were sold at an average price of $50.65, for a total value of $130,626.35.
+Following the transaction, the chief financial officer now directly owns 281,493 shares of the company’s stock, valued at approximately $14,257,620.45.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In other news, EVP Deborah L. Stahlkopf sold 2,142 shares of the company’s stock in a transaction on Friday, May 19th.
 The shares were sold at an average price of $48.50, for a total transaction of $103,887.00.
-Following the transaction, the executive vice president now owns 179,378 shares in the company, valued at approximately $8,699,833.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In related news, Director Roderick C. Mcgeary sold 10,000 shares of Cisco Systems stock in a transaction on Wednesday, June 14th.
-The shares were sold at an average price of $50.96, for a total transaction of $509,600.00.
-Following the transaction, the director now owns 103,992 shares in the company, valued at approximately $5,299,432.32.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, EVP Deborah L. Stahlkopf sold 2,142 shares of Cisco Systems stock in a transaction on Friday, May 19th.
-The shares were sold at an average price of $48.50, for a total transaction of $103,887.00.
-Following the transaction, the executive vice president now owns 179,378 shares in the company, valued at approximately $8,699,833.
+Following the transaction, the executive vice president now directly owns 179,378 shares of the company’s stock, valued at approximately $8,699,833.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CFO Richard Scott Herren sold 2,579 shares of the company’s stock in a transaction on Thursday, June 22nd.
+The stock was sold at an average price of $50.65, for a total transaction of $130,626.35.
+Following the transaction, the chief financial officer now directly owns 281,493 shares in the company, valued at $14,257,620.45.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 39,093 shares of company stock valued at $1,963,134.
-Corporate insiders own 0.02% of the company’s stock.
+In the last three months, insiders have sold 39,093 shares of company stock valued at $1,963,134.
+0.02% of the stock is owned by company insiders.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 The company also offers switching portfolio encompasses campus switching as well as data center switching; enterprise routing portfolio interconnects public and private wireline and mobile networks, delivering highly secure, and reliable connectivity to campus, data center and branch networks; wireless products include wireless access points that are standalone, controller appliance-based, switch-converged, and Meraki cloud-managed offerings; and compute portfolio including the cisco unified computing system, hyperflex, and software management capabilities, which combine computing, networking, and storage infrastructure management and virtualization.